ibm-cloud-docs/ContinuousDelivery/git_working.md

 Because this tool integration is built on GitLab Community Edition and hosted by IBM on the {{site.data.keyword.Bluemix_notm}} Platform, a few GitLab options are not available.
 For example, Delivery Pipeline provides continuous integration and continuous delivery for {{site.data.keyword.Bluemix_notm}}; therefore, the continuous integration features in GitLab are not supported.
 In addition, the admin functions are not available because they are managed by IBM.
 {: tip}

-GitHub is an accessible compliant alternative to GitLab.
-{: note}

 ## Using {{site.data.keyword.gitrepos}} locally
 {: #git_locally}